Sangam World Centre: Involvement in the Community

 From 1973 onwards, community development began to feature strongly in the programmes.
 The Phulenagar Service Project, based opposite Sangam, was set up to organise activities.
 It became the root of future projects featuring training for local women, adolescent girls and children.
 Children's holidays were soon a regular feature of the event schedule.
 Many projects in the Pune area have been, and continue to be, assisted by Sangam's staff, participants and friends.

 Over the years, as Sangam grew so did the opportunity to lend a hand to other organisations.
 The centre started to work closely with other new community partners in Pune.
 Participants started to visit and share the work of partners.
 Then Sangam started to work together with partners on projects.
 The partnerships still exist today and Sangam continues to work with and support many organisations.
 Today, all participants visit at least one community partner during their event.

 Events

 Sangam offers five kinds of international events: Leadership, Cultural, Celebratory, Wellness and World Bureau-Led events.
 Each provides the opportunity to explore India's exciting culture and traditions and interact with Sangam's community partner organisations.

 Volunteering at Sangam

 Sangam World Centre offers long-term experiences, such as volunteering programmes, as an opportunity for self-development and the chance to live abroad, gain personal and professional experience, work in a multicultural environment, and enjoy the friendship and fun of international guiding and scouting.

 Sangam Volunteer

 Sangam Volunteers are responsible for the delivery of Sangam's international events.
 They run sessions on Indian culture and the latest WAGGGS developments, and lead tours around the local neighbourhood and Pune city centre.

-Our volunteers also contribute to community action work at Sangam's Community Partner organisations; support the day-to-day running of the World Centre, and serve as representatives of Sangam and the Sangam experience to international guests.